Sotejaswini/Crowd_Detection/README.md

 CUDA acceleration is used if available to speed up detection.

-License
+## License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License.
+See the LICENSE file for details.